Yainer Diaz Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The Rays have the top team ERA across all league pitching staffs (2.71).
+- The Rays' 2.72 team ERA ranks first among all league pitching staffs.

-- The Rays give up the first-fewest home runs in baseball (12 total, 0.5 per game).
+- Rays pitchers combine to surrender 14 home runs (0.6 per game), the least in baseball.

-- Bradley (2-0) takes the mound for the Rays to make his third start of the season.
+- Rasmussen makes the start for the Rays, his fifth of the season.
+He is 3-1 with a 2.01 ERA and 26 strikeouts in 22 1/3 innings pitched.

-- The righty last pitched on Tuesday against the Cincinnati Reds, when he threw 5 1/3 scoreless innings while giving up three hits.
+- In his most recent outing on Wednesday against the Cincinnati Reds, the righty tossed five scoreless innings while surrendering three hits.

+- In four games this season, the 27-year-old has an ERA of 2.01, with 10.5 strikeouts per nine innings.
+Opponents are batting .182 against him.

 © 2023 Data Skrive.
 All rights reserved.